clementbiron/personal-doc/ui.md

 - Mockup : https://themockup.club
 - A collection of useful online resources for designers: https://neede.co/#/
 - Produit et Design français : http://www.lafrenchtouch.fm/
+- Everyone needs a base to start from.
+We are DesignBase : https://www.felixjoy.co/designbase